These statistics have been discontinued.

 Further and specialist vocational qualifications represent further vocational education.
 They, as well as initial vocational qualifications can be attained in a skills examination that can be taken irrespective of the way of acquisition of professional skills, and in which skills can be proven on the basis of preparatory education for a skills examination or work experience.

-Attainment of polytechnic degrees takes 3.5 to 4.5 years and higher polytechnic degrees requiring work practice 1-1.5 years.
+Attainment of university of applied sciences degrees takes 3.5 to 4.5 years and higher university of applied sciences degrees requiring work practice 1-1.5 years.
 Attainment of lower university degrees takes three years while higher university degrees take two years longer.
 Attainers of higher level university degrees may continue their studies to licentiate and doctorate level degrees.

 An elderly household-dwelling unit is one in which there is at least one person over 65 years.